 - 6 Click [OK] to continue or [Cancel] to return to the previous dialog and make any corrections.
 If you click [OK] in the Repository Change dialog, the Multi-Server Manager checks for the repository's alias name.
-If it does not find one, it displays the Repository Alias dialog. - 7 In the Repository Alias dialog, enter an Alias Name. - 8 Click [OK] to save the server registration changes or [Cancel] to return to the Edit/New Rhythmyx Server Registration dialog.
+If it does not find one, it displays the Repository Alias dialog. - 7 In the Repository Alias dialog, enter an Alias Name. - 8 Click [OK] to save the server registration changes or [Cancel] to return to the Edit/New Rhythmyx Server Registration dialog (see "Edit/New Rhythmyx Server Registration" on page 22).